Islandora-Collaboration-Group/ISLE/docs/install/install-local-migrate.md

 ## Assumptions / Prerequisites

 * This Local ISLE Installation is intended for a local laptop workstation.
-* This Local ISLE installation is intended for a brand new ISLE site for further Drupal theme development, ingest testing etc.
+* This Local ISLE installation is intended for an existing Production Drupal site to be imported for further ISLE migration testing, Drupal theme development, ingest testing etc.
 * Using ISLE version `1.2.0` or higher
 * You have git installed on your local laptop or workstation.
 * You have access to a private git repository in [Github](github.com), [Bitbucket](bitbucket.org), [Gitlab](gitlab.com) etc.